CSeddon01/cseddon_portfolio/README.md

 ## Contribution
-Made with ❤️ by Christy Seddon
+Made with ❤️ by Christine Seddon